Burkina Faso: Kaboré presidency and Jihadist insurgency (2015–2023)

-In 2020 general election, President Roch Marc Christian Kaboré was re-elected.
-However, his party Mouvement du people MPP, failed to reach absolute parliamentary majority.
+General elections took place on 29 November 2015.
+Roch Marc Christian Kaboré won the election in the first round with 53.5% of the vote, defeating businessman Zéphirin Diabré, who took 29.7%.
+Kaboré was sworn in as president on 29 December 2015.
+Kaboré was re-elected in the general election of 22 November 2020, but his party Mouvement du Peuple pour le Progrès (MPP), failed to reach absolute parliamentary majority.
 It secured 56 seats out of a total of 127.
 The Congress for Democracy and Progress (CDP), the party of former President Blaise Compaoré, was distant second with 20 seats.